Home

 to promote students' personal development and understanding of themselves and to complement other areas of their study by developing skills of analysis, drawing inferences etc.'

 A worthwhile course to provide a basic qualification required by many employers and institutions of further education.
-Study guide - approximately 100-150 hrs assuming average starting skills.
+Study guide - approximately 100-150 hrs

 For many colleges, universities, training schemes and employment opportunities, GCSE Maths is considered an essential entry requirement.
 Yet, for many, Maths is a very demanding subject.
 This is therefore one of the courses we offer at two different levels.